 I am a designer, developer, digital marketer … oh, and a pastor.
 That’s a story worth telling…

-In 2008 — after ten years of professional experience as a graphic designer — I enrolled in seminary to receive a Masters in Divinity.
+In 2008 — after ten years of professional experience as a graphic designer — I enrolled in seminary to receive a Master of Divinity.
 And while that may initially look like a non sequitur, my seminary education may best convey what I contribute can contribute to you.

 Anything worth saying is worth a story.
 In fact, everything we do or say or write has a story lurking somewhere behind it.
 We cannot escape telling stories; we can only escape telling them well.

 There is a school of psychology called Gestalt Theory, which informs the basic principles of design.
 It details the mind’s ability to recognize visual patterns and whole forms through collections of simple lines, shapes, and colors.
 We create meaning out of seemingly disparate visual cues — which is precisely what we do every day of our lives by sharing stories.
 We create meaning out of the details of life.

 I went to seminary in order to understand the really big stories — the ones that shape and give meaning to life.
 You may disagree with me regarding the relative importance of the Christian story of Jesus (and disagreement is encouraged!), but I hope you’ll appreciate the continuity of purpose.
 I am a storyteller because stories are the stuff of life.
 I speak them, teach them, and draw them.
 I set them in print and on the web.
 I am committed to understanding them and communicating them with clarity and beauty.
 I am an irrepressible storyteller.
 It’s who I am and what I do.